Toldos: A Study of God’s Providence

 It was also vital that Rivkah receive the prophet’s communication before giving birth.
 Now that she understood the younger was to be favored, she could interpret Jacob clutching Esav’s heel as a divine message.
 God was showing Rivkah the means that He implanted into human nature to ensure her success.
 God also created Esav with a hairy exterior, which would also play a vital role in Rivkah’s plan.

 The Torah tells us how Esav arrives home exhausted.
-The Rabbis teach he had murdered, committed adultery and idolatry.
-A wise Rabbi said he did so, for on that day, Abraham had died: Esav—a man seeking an Earthly, hedonistic existence alone—was frustrated that his grandfather Abraham would actually perish from this Earth.
+The Rabbis teach he had murdered, committed adultery and idolatry, for on that day, Abraham had died.
+Esav—a man seeking an Earthly, hedonistic existence alone—was frustrated that his grandfather Abraham would actually perish from this Earth.
 Esav’s immortality fantasy was abruptly shattered.
 He no longer clung to any role model displayed by Abraham: “For what good is life, if it ends?”
 Esav felt.
 He therefore went astray from Abraham’s values and committed these grave acts.
 Esav, exhausted and famished, requested the lentils which Jacob had cooked.
 Jacob “instantly” countered with his offer to purchase the birthright from Esav, in exchange for the lentils.
 Thus, Jacob’s purchase was premeditated.
 He had already planned to obtain the birthright prior to this event; now the moment was ripe.
 We might explain Jacob’s readiness to obtain the birthright was due to Rivkah’s informing him of her knowledge obtained via that earlier prophecy.
 Rivkah most probably explained to Jacob years earlier what she learned, that the younger Jacob was to rule over the older.
 This is supported by Jacob’s readiness to purchase the birthright.

-Later, when Rivkah “happens to overhear” (a divine act) that Isaac was about to give the birthright blessings to Esav, she urges Jacob to deceive his father and to disguise himself as Esav.
+Later, when Rivkah “happens to overhear” (divine providence) that Isaac was about to give the birthright blessings to Esav, she urges Jacob to deceive his father and to disguise himself as Esav.
 The point here is that Rivkah is not first informing Jacob “that” he must obtain the birthright, but rather, “how” he can accomplish this.
 Thus, we find proof that Jacob already knew he was to obtain the birthright blessings.
 This is why he purchased them from Esav at the outset, for Rivkah must have instructed him to do so.
 Otherwise, without a proper purchase, what right would he have to take the birthright later?
 And without Rivkah informing Jacob that he should have the blessings, why would Jacob even think to purchase them?
 It must be as we suggest, that Rivkah learned through prophecy that Jacob must obtain the blessings and told Jacob.
 Therefore, Jacob was prepared at all times for the right moment to purchase them.
 Then, he must act to obtain them, even through deceit.
 For a lie is not absolutely prohibited by God.
 As we see God told Samuel (Sam.
-I; 16:2) to make believe he was offering a sacrifice, although he was truly en route to anoint David, in Saul’s place.
+I; 16:2) to make believe he was offering a sacrifice, although he was truly en route to anoint David in Saul’s place.
 Samuel feared that Saul would learn of this and would kill Samuel for attempting to replace him with a new king.
 Thus, God instructed Samuel in a deception.
 Jacob too did not argue with Rivkah about the deceit here.
 He was only concerned that his father would not curse him, but he had no concern about the deceit itself as a sin to God.
 Jacob knew a lie is necessary at times.
 And Rivkah—as well as many others—lied for just reasons.
 Ibn Ezra teaches there is no harm in lying if it is for a proper motive (Gen. 27:13).

 In summary, Rivkah required divine instruction due to the imbalance between Esav and Jacob, and between her and her husband.
 She would have to act to bring about the nation of Israel.
 God orchestrated an abnormal pregnancy precisely to educate Rivkah on matters of this pregnancy: the issuing nations of Jacob and Esav and how they must be guided through her, as “she loved Jacob,” i.e., in this matter she grasped reality whereas Isaac did not.
 Compelled to inquire from a prophet, she avoided asking Isaac about the pregnancy as she understood Isaac was lacking clarity.
 Rivkah became equipped with the divine knowledge, vital to ensure the blessings are bestowed upon the proper recipient.